BlakeRain/blakerain.com/content/blog/moving-site-to-bunny-net/index.md

 Bunny.
 Unfortunately, there's no easy export feature in Route53 to export all the records from a hosted zone.

-> [!NOTE]
+{% from "macros/callout.html" import callout %}
+{% call callout("note") %}
-> The reason for importing them all at once will become clear later on.
+The reason for importing them all at once will become clear later on.
+{% endcall %}

 I used the `aws` CLI to export the salient properties from each record in the hosted zone and format the result as CSV: